LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 }

-How to Get Structured Outputs in Mirascope (Differences Versus LangChain)¶
+How to Get Structured Outputs in Mirascope (And How It Differs from LangChain)

-In Mirascope you write output parsers as Python functions that work together with call decorators, which you can add to any function to turn it into an LLM API call.
-Call decorators let you easily switch between models or compare different outputs, since our decorators work with a growing list of providers.
+In Mirascope, you write output parsers as regular Python functions that work alongside call decorators, which you can apply to any function to turn it into an LLM API call.
+These decorators make it easy to switch between models or compare outputs across providers, since Mirascope supports a growing list of providers.

-Like LangChain, we support OpenAI’s JSON mode and structured outputs (for both JSON schema and tools).
+Like LangChain, Mirascope supports OpenAI’s JSON mode and structured outputs using both JSON schema and tool calls.

 from mirascope.core import anthropic, prompt_template